-In December 2012, the Company changed its tax method of accounting for certain qualifying utility system repairs in Aqua Pennsylvania effective with the tax year ended December 31, 2012 and for prior tax years.
-The tax accounting method was changed to permit the expensing of certain utility asset improvement costs that were previously being capitalized and depreciated for book and tax purposes (the "repair change").
-The repair change was implemented in response to a June 2012 rate order issued by the Pennsylvania Public Utility Commission to Aqua Pennsylvania ("settlement agreement") which provides for flow-through accounting treatment of certain income tax benefits resulting from the repair change.
-The repair change for 2012 results in a significant reduction in the effective income tax rate, a reduction in income tax expense, and reduces the amount of taxes currently payable.
-For qualifying capital expenditures made prior to 2012, the resulting tax benefits have been deferred as of December 31, 2012 and, based on the settlement agreement, beginning in 2013, a ten year amortization of the income tax benefits is expected to reduce future income tax expense.
+In 2012, the Company changed its tax method of accounting for qualifying utility system repairs in Aqua Pennsylvania effective with the tax year ended December 31, 2012 and for prior tax years.
+The tax accounting method was changed to permit the expensing of qualifying utility asset improvement costs that were previously being capitalized and depreciated for book and tax purposes (the "Repair Change").
+The Repair Change was implemented in response to a June 2012 rate order issued by the Pennsylvania Public Utility Commission to Aqua Pennsylvania ("settlement agreement") which provides for flow-through accounting treatment of qualifying income tax benefits resulting from the Repair Change.
+The Repair Change for 2013 and 2012 results in a significant reduction in the effective income tax rate, a reduction in income tax expense, and reduces the amount of taxes currently payable.
+For qualifying capital expenditures made prior to 2012, the resulting tax benefits have been deferred as of December 31, 2012 and, based on the settlement agreement, a ten year amortization of the income tax benefits, which reduces future income tax expense, commenced in 2013.
+During 2013, some of our other operating divisions outside of Pennsylvania adopted the Repair Change.
+These divisions do not employ a flow-through method of accounting and had no impact on the Company's effective income tax rate.

-Customers' Advances for Construction and Contributions in Aid of Construction - Water mains, other utility property or, in some instances, cash advances to reimburse the Company for its costs to construct water mains or other utility property, are contributed to the Company by customers, real estate developers and builders in order to extend utility service to their properties.
+Customers' Advances for Construction and Contributions in Aid of Construction-Water mains, other utility property or, in some instances, cash advances to reimburse the Company for its costs to construct water mains or other utility property, are contributed to the Company by customers, real estate developers and builders in order to extend utility service to their properties.
 The value of these contributions is recorded as customers' advances for construction.
-Non-cash property, in the form of water mains and wastewater systems, has been received, generally from developers, as advances or contributions of \$27,212, \$20,823, and \$16,035 in 2012, 2011, and 2010, respectively.
+Non-cash property, in the form of water mains and wastewater systems, has been received, generally from developers, as advances or contributions of \$26,188, \$27,212, and \$20,823 in 2013, 2012, and 2011, respectively.
 Over time, the amount of non-cash contributed property will vary based on the timing of the contribution of the non-cash property and the volume of non-cash contributed property received in connection with development in our service territories.
 The Company makes refunds on these advances over a specific period of time based on operating revenues related to the property, or as new customers are connected to and take service from the main.
 After all refunds are made, any remaining balance is transferred to contributions in aid of construction.
 Contributions in aid of construction include direct non-refundable contributions and the portion of customers' advances for construction that become non-refundable.

-Contributed property is generally not depreciated for rate-making purposes as certain states' regulatory guidelines provide that contributions in aid of construction received must remain on the Company's consolidated balance sheet indefinitely.
-Based on regulatory conventions in other states where the Company operates, certain of the subsidiaries do depreciate contributed property and amortize contributions in aid of construction at the composite rate of the related property.
+Contributed property is generally not depreciated for rate-making purposes as some states' regulatory guidelines provide that contributions in aid of construction received must remain on the Company's consolidated balance sheet indefinitely.
+Based on regulatory conventions in other states where the Company operates, some of the subsidiaries do depreciate contributed property and amortize contributions in aid of construction at the composite rate of the related property.
 Contributions in aid of construction and customers' advances for construction are deducted from the Company's rate base for rate-making purposes, and therefore, no return is earned on contributed property.

-Inventories, Materials and Supplies - Inventories are stated at cost.
-Cost is principally determined using the first-in, first-out method.
+Inventories, Materials and Supplies-Inventories are stated at cost.
+Cost is determined using the first-in, first-out method.